Bosnia and Herzegovina national sitting volleyball team

-The team is the most decorated in Bosnia and Herzegovina sport having won 2 paralympic volleyball gold medals, 3 paralympic silver medals, 3 World Cup titles, and 9 won European Championships straight.
+The team is the most decorated in Bosnia and Herzegovina sport having won 2 paralympic volleyball gold medals, 4 paralympic silver medals, 3 World Cup titles, and 9 won European Championships straight.
 The team won World titles and European titles either side of winning Paralympics Gold in 2004 Athens.
 The team is a member of the world (WOVD) and European (ECVD) sitting volleyball governing bodies.

 It is governed by the Association of sitting volleyball of Bosnia and Herzegovina (Savez sjedeće odbojke BiH).
 Until 1992, Bosnian players like Ševko Nuhanović were part of the Yugoslav national sitting volleyball team.

 History

-Prior to 1992, during the Yugoslavia days, the beginnings of the team started to take its form.
+Prior to 1992, during the Yugoslavia days, the team started to take shape.
 Players were part of Sarajevo based Uporni Sitting Volleyball Club which were champions of Yugoslavia three times in a row.
-Bosnia and Herzegovina men's sitting volleyball team includes athletes who were deeply affected by the Bosnian War (6 April 1992 – 14 December 1995).
+The Bosnia and Herzegovina men's sitting volleyball team includes athletes who were deeply affected by the Bosnian War (6 April 1992 – 14 December 1995).
 Due to the large number of people injured in the conflict, the country started to invest more in Paralympic sports.
 Captain Sabahudin Delalić fought for the Bosnian army and lost part of his right leg after a wall fell on him.
 Safet Alibašić lost one of his legs when he stepped on a landmine.

-The first major tournament participation came in during 1995 European championship.
+The team’s first major tournament participation was the 1995 European championship.
 During its qualification phase in early December 1994, the team (all players from Sarajevo club SDI Spid), traveled to Zagreb on a bus riddled with bullet holes in temperatures of 17 degrees below zero.
 Bosnia along with Austria were the only nations to travel to play Croatia in the qualification tournament (out of 11 invited).
 Croatia finished undefeated with victories over Austria 3:0 (15:5, 15:8, 16:14) and Bosnia (15:6, 15:8, 15:11).
 Bosnia beat Austria, however all 3 nations qualified for the finals.

-Team made their Paralympic Games debut at Sydney 2000 and won silver.
-There were five total Paralympic podium finishes in sitting volleyball for Bosnia and Herzegovina.
-They are the only medals in Olympic and Paralympic Games as an independent nation (from Yugoslavia).
-The 800 metres distance runner Amel Tuka holds the only other prestigious medal for Bosnia and Herzegovina, a bronze at 2015 World Championships in Athletics in Beijing.
+The team made their Paralympic Games debut at Sydney 2000 and won silver.
+There have been seven total Paralympic podium finishes in sitting volleyball for Bosnia and Herzegovina.
+They were the only medals in Olympic and Paralympic Games as an independent nation (from Yugoslavia) until Ismail Barlov’s silver in 50m breaststroke para swimming in 2024.
+The 800 metres distance runner Amel Tuka holds another prestigious medal for Bosnia and Herzegovina, a bronze at 2015 World Championships in Athletics in Beijing.

 On 21 June 2014, Edin Džeko congratulated the BiH men's national sitting volleyball team after they won 2014 Sitting Volleyball World Championships title, stating "You are our pride and inspiration".